Cloud Vulnerability DB

 A community-led vulnerabilities database

-The HTMLSectionSplitter class in langchain-text-splitters version 0.3.8 contains an XML External Entity (XXE) vulnerability (CVE-2025-6985) discovered on October 6, 2025.
-This vulnerability affects the default deployments that enable custom XSLT functionality (NVD, Red Hat).
+The HTMLSectionSplitter class in langchain-text-splitters version 0.3.8 has been identified with a critical XML External Entity (XXE) vulnerability (CVE-2025-6985), discovered and disclosed on October 6, 2025.
+This vulnerability affects systems using the langchain-text-splitters library with custom XSLT functionality enabled (NVD).

-The vulnerability arises from unsafe XSLT parsing where the class allows the use of arbitrary XSLT stylesheets, which are parsed using lxml.etree.parse() and lxml.etree.XSLT() without proper hardening measures.
-In lxml versions up to 4.9.x, external entities are resolved by default, while in lxml versions 5.0 and above, although entity expansion is disabled, the XSLT document() function can still read any URI unless XSLTAccessControl is applied.
-The vulnerability has been assigned a CVSS v3.0 base score of 7.5 (High) with vector: CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N (NVD).
+The vulnerability stems from unsafe XSLT parsing in the HTMLSectionSplitter class.
+The issue arises because the class allows arbitrary XSLT stylesheets to be parsed using lxml.etree.parse() and lxml.etree.XSLT() without proper security measures.
+In lxml versions up to 4.9.x, external entities are resolved by default, while in versions 5.0 and above, the XSLT document() function can still read any URI unless XSLTAccessControl is applied.
+The vulnerability has been assigned a CVSS v3.0 base score of 7.5 (High) with the vector string CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N (NVD, Miggo).

-This vulnerability allows remote attackers to gain read-only access to any file the LangChain process can reach, including sensitive files such as SSH keys, environment files, source code, or cloud metadata.
-The attack requires no authentication, special privileges, or user interaction (NVD).
+This vulnerability enables remote attackers to gain read-only access to any file that the LangChain process can reach.
+This includes sensitive files such as SSH keys, environment files, source code, and cloud metadata.
+The impact is particularly severe as it requires no authentication, special privileges, or user interaction for exploitation (NVD).

 Source: This report was generated using AI